€57,48 €47,50 hors TVA

 Caractéristiques cliniques

 Kittens with ALPS start showing symptoms at around 6-8 weeks of age.
-Affected kittens develop enlarged lymphnodes, enlarged spleen, no red blood cells.
-Furthermore the kittens show abdominal distension, lethargy and weight loss.
+Affected kittens develop enlarged lymphnodes, enlarged spleen and can also display swelling of the abdomen, anaemia, lethargy, and weight loss.

 Additional Information